The Best U.S. Hotels and Resorts for Social Distancing

 Privacy is the ultimate luxury

 In a recent survey by Travelocity, 90 percent of family respondents said that refundable accommodations were a top priority when traveling this summer, which means choosing a hotel over a vacation rental in most instances.
 However, according to a Destinations Analysts report, more than 60 percent of American travelers report being nervous visiting destinations that might be crowded.
 So how do you get the traditional perks of a hotel without the crowds of people you usually find in their common areas at check-in, hallways, and elevators?
 The answer is to find properties with private villas, bungalows, casitas, and cabins.
 These free-standing accommodations at resorts and hotels around the country allow you to enjoy all the perks of a vacation destination (including easy cancellation and rescheduling policies) while staying removed from crowded public spaces and germy hallways and elevators.
 You might even say that privacy is the ultimate luxury hotel perk this summer.
-Before you hit the road, familiarize yourself with these travel rules the CDC wants you to follow.

 Note that many regions of the country currently have two-week quarantine restrictions for out-of-state visitors, so check before you book, or choose a staycation in your own state.